 Liverpool tried everything to keep Coutinho at Anfield but eventually agreed to sell him to Barcelona for a staggering £142million in January 2018.

-He has failed to live up to expectations at the Camp Nou and the Spanish side would be extremely lucky to recoup even a quarter of what they paid for him.
+He failed to live up to expectations at Camp Nou and the Spanish side eventually offloaded him to Aston Villa this summer.

 Liverpool, meanwhile, improved following the sale of Coutinho, with the profits from that deal allowing them to strengthen in their remaining areas of weakness.

 After missing out on Van Dijk in the summer of 2017, Liverpool decided to wait six months to get their man rather than turn to a different target, and their patience has certainly been justified.

 The centre-back joined the Reds in a £75million deal and played a vital role in turning the Reds from entertaining pretenders to major title winners.